-Black Chokeberry Aronia melanocarpa
+Black Chokeberry Aronia melanocarpa var. elata

-Height: 5 feet Spread: 5 feet Sunlight: •
+Height: 7 feet Spread: 5 feet Sunlight: O

-Hardiness Zone: 3a
+Hardiness Zone: 2b

 Description:

-A compact shrub with glossy dark green leaves, showy pinkish-white flowers, glossy black berries, and red and purple fall colors; a great choice for massing or grouping, deserving of much greater use in the landscape
+Much preferred to the species, a superb landscaping shrub with glossy green leaves, showy white flowers in spring, black berries and purple fall color; suckers to form thickets, great for massing or grouping

 Ornamental Features

-Black Chokeberry features showy panicles of shell pink flowers with white overtones and brick red anthers at the ends of the branches in mid spring.
-It features an abundance of magnificent black berries from late summer to late winter.
+Black Chokeberry features showy panicles of white flowers with brick red anthers at the ends of the branches in mid spring.
 It has forest green deciduous foliage.
-The glossy oval leaves turn an outstanding dark red in the fall.
+The glossy oval leaves turn an outstanding red in the fall.
+It produces black berries from late summer to late winter.

 Landscape Attributes

 Black Chokeberry is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This shrub will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 - Suckering

 Black Chokeberry is recommended for the following landscape applications;

 - Mass Planting

 - General Garden Use

 - Naturalizing And Woodland Gardens